codefordurham/school-navigator/docs/provisioning.rst

     fab -H <ip-of-new-master> -u <root-user> --set environment=master setup_minion:salt-master fab -u <root-user> accept_key:<server-name>
     fab -u <root-user> --set environment=master deploy
+    # Example DO (may have to run a second time to catch key)
+    fab -H 107.170.136.182 -u root --set environment=master setup_minion:salt-master
+    fab -u root --set environment=master deploy

 This will create developer users on the master server so you will no longer have to connect as the root user.